Markel Crawford

-Markel Crawford (born October 24, 1994) is an American professional basketball player for Kataja BC of the Korisliiga.
+Markel Crawford (born October 22, 1994) is an American professional basketball player for the Ostioneros de Guaymas of the CIBACOPA.
 He played college basketball for Memphis and Ole Miss.

 High school career

 Crawford attended Melrose High School in Memphis.
 Crawford averaged 15.2 points per game as a junior to lead Melrose to a 24–8 record and the District 16AAA championship.
 He missed his entire senior season due to tearing his ACL in the summer of 2012.
 Despite this, he was ranked the No. 59 player by Rivals.com and signed with Memphis out of high school.

 College career

 Crawford redshirted his freshman season at Memphis after recovering from his ACL injury.
 As a redshirt freshman, he posted 5.9 points, 2.3 rebounds and 1.8 assists per game.
 On September 30, 2015, the apartment that Crawford shared with teammate Trahson Burrell was destroyed by fire.
 Crawford averaged 5.3 points and 3.2 rebounds per game as a sophomore.
 As a junior, Crawford averaged 12.8 points and 4.4 rebounds per game, shooting 48 percent from the field and 33 percent from behind the arc.
 He scored 28 points in a win against South Carolina and had 30 points in a victory over South Florida.
 After the season Crawford opted to transfer for his final season, receiving interest from Texas, South Carolina and Iowa State but ultimately signing with Ole Miss.
 As a senior at Ole Miss, Crawford posted 9.2 points, 4.0 rebounds, 2.1 assists and 1.19 steals per game.